-The Medieval Institute at Western Michigan University is delighted to announce the Wallace Johnson Program for First Book Authors, a new program designed to provide support and mentorship to scholars working towards the publication of their first book on the law and legal culture of the early middle ages.
-In conversation with peers and with the advice of senior scholars, participants will develop and revise book proposals and sample chapters, and they will meet with guest editors to learn about approaching and working with publishers.
-Application deadline: Wednesday, Jan.
-15, 2020.
+The Medieval Institute at Western Michigan University is delighted to host the Wallace Johnson Program for First Book Authors, a program designed to provide support and mentorship to scholars working towards the publication of their first book on the law and legal culture of the early middle ages.
+In conversation with peers and with the advice of senior scholars, participants develop and revise book proposals and sample chapters, and they meet with guest editors to learn about approaching and working with publishers.
+Application deadline: Monday, Feb.
+15, 2021.

 The program includes:

-- pairing with a senior scholar as a mentor who, over the course of a year, helps participants pursue a book contract and shape their project for publication
+- pairing with a senior scholar as mentors who, over the course of a year, help participants pursue book contracts and shape their projects for publication

 - periodic web "meet ups," both one-on-one with mentors and as a group, that will enable participants to workshop chapters and proposals